 - Belly Button

 - In and Behind Ears

 Since you are doing daily tick checks, you will be able to remove ticks soon after they have embedded.
 There is a lot of misinformation about tick removal out there.
-Remember, you can put your tick in a plastic back and send it to one of the many tick testing labs.
-Insert link.
+Remember, you can put your tick in a plastic bag and send it to one of the many tick testing labs.
+Tick Testing